 - Stay in the shade, especially during midday hours (10 am to 4 pm).

-- Drink plenty of fluids.
+- Drink plenty of non-alcoholic fluids.

 How to Treat a Sunburn

 - Take aspirin, acetaminophen, or ibuprofen to relieve pain, headache, and fever.

 - Use a topical moisturizing cream or aloe to provide additional relief.